bonfire-engine/bonfire-engine.github.io/v3.0/doc/scene_builder.md

 Some basic scene actions already exist:

-- CameraSceneAction // Used to move camera to position or to follow a target.
+- **CameraSceneAction**: Used to move the camera to position or to follow a target.
-- DelaySceneAction // Used to apply delay
+- **DelaySceneAction**: Used to apply delay
-- MoveComponentSceneAction // Used to move any component that use `Movement` mixin
+- **MoveComponentSceneAction**: Used to move any component that use `Movement` mixin
-- AwaitCallbackSceneAction // Used to do anything and when completed just call the function `completed` that will pass to next action.
+- **AwaitCallbackSceneAction**: Used to do anything and when completed just call the function `completed` that will pass to the next action.

 You can create your own `SceneAction` creating a class and extending `SceneAction`.